vinchilling3/llm-nodes/README.md

-This is a fork of [Ty Van Roy](https://github.com/TyVanRoy/llm-nodes).
+This is a fork of llm-nodes by [Ty Van Roy](https://github.com/TyVanRoy/llm-nodes).

 ## Changes in This Fork